-Kiwi’s food delivery bots are rolling out to 12 new colleges – TechCrunch
+Kiwi’s food delivery bots are rolling out to 12 more colleges – TechCrunch

 For a small and low-cash startup like Kiwi, it would be risky to overextend by taking on a major round and using that to scale up.
 They started as robotics enthusiasts looking to bring something like this to their campus, so why can’t they help others do the same?

-So the team looked at dozens of universities, narrowing them down by factors important to robotic delivery: layout, density, commercial corridors, demographics, and so on.
+So the team looked at dozens of universities, narrowing them down by factors important to robotic delivery: layout, density, commercial corridors, demographics and so on.
 Ultimately they arrived at the following list:

 - Northern Illinois University